Connecticut River: The flood of 1936

-In March 1936 the combination of a winter with heavy snowfall, an early spring thaw, and torrential rains caused the Connecticut River to overflow its banks.
+In March 1936, a combination of heavy winter snowfall, an early spring thaw, and torrential rains caused the Connecticut River to overflow its banks.
 Flooding destroyed numerous bridges and isolated hundreds of people who had to be rescued by boat.

 The dam at Vernon, Vermont, was topped by 19 ft.
-Sandbagging by the National Guard and local volunteers helped prevent the dam's powerhouse from being overwhelmed, despite blocks of ice breaking through the upstream walls.
+Sandbagging by the National Guard and local volunteers helped prevent the dam's powerhouse from being overwhelmed, despite ice blocks breaking through the upstream walls.

-In Northampton, Massachusetts, looting during the flood became a problem, causing the mayor of the city to deputize citizen patrols to protect flooded areas.
+In Northampton, Massachusetts, looting during the flood became a problem, prompting the mayor to deputize citizen patrols to protect flooded areas.
 Over 3,000 refugees from the area were housed in Amherst College and the Massachusetts State Agricultural College (today the University of Massachusetts, Amherst).

-Unprecedented accumulated ice jams compounded the problems created by the flood, diverting water into unusual channels and damming the river, raising water levels even further.
+Unprecedented ice jams compounded the problems created by the flood, diverting water into unusual channels and damming the river, further raising water levels.
 When the jam at Hadley, Massachusetts, gave way, the water crest overflowed the dam at Holyoke, overwhelming the sandbagging there.
 The village of South Hadley Falls was essentially destroyed, and the southern parts of Holyoke were severely damaged, with 500 refugees.